David Arnold Research

 in Canberra, Australia in November, 2018 describing the work I had completed on the

-design of Lares-2.
-I received the email below from the Principal Investigator
+On August 22, 2018, I received the email below from the Principal Investigator

 objecting to the use of the word "design" in the title.